jrief/django-formset/docs/source/styling.rst

 =================================

-**django-formset** ships with renderers, each one specialzed to render all possible Django form widgets for different CSS frameworks.
+**django-formset** ships with renderers, each one specialzed to render all possible Django form widgets, for five different CSS frameworks.

 * Input fields of type text, with validation for minimum and maximun input length.
 * Input fields of type text with pattern matching.
-* Input fields of type number, with validation for its input range.
+* Input fields of type number, with validation on their input range.
 * Input fields of type date.
 This currently uses the default date widget from the browser, but future versions will offer their own native date widget.
 * Checkboxes for a single input.
-They can be styled reversing label and input field.
+They can be styled reversing the label with its input field.
 * Radio buttons with support for option groups.
-They can be arranged to align horizontally.
+They can be arranged to align either horizontally or vertically.
 * Multiple checkboxes with support for option groups.
-They can be arranged to align horizontally.
+They can be arranged to align either horizontally or vertically.
-* Select boxes with predefined options.
+* Select widgets with predefined options.
-* Select boxes with autocomplete behaviour.
+* Select widgets with autocomplete behaviour.
+* Select widgets with allowing a limited number of multiple selections.
+* Select widgets with a source and target field, allowing a large number of multiple selections.
+  This widget usually is used for fields mapping a many-to-many relation.
 * Textarea fields.
 * File upload fields with asynchronous upload and drag & drop support.

 Currently not supported widgets:

-* Multiple selects with source and target boxes.
 * Geospacial fields.